Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials

+The prescriptions presented here are uncomplicated to implement in modern time-dependent density-functional theory (DFT) and linear-response codes.
+They are immediately applicable to any type of pseudopotential, including PAW~\cite{bloechl:1994} and ultrasoft~\cite{vanderbilt:1990} ones.
 In the following we illustrate the main concepts within a framework of Ehrenfest dynamics, with classical nuclei and quantum electrons treated within DFT.
 It should be stressed, however, that the main ideas are much more general, including explicitly correlated electrons, and/or quantum nuclei.
-They even transcend pseudopotentials: all-electron calculations with basis-set augmentation in core regions should similarly transform to maintain Galilean invariance, as done with traveling-orbital bases~\cite{Bates1953,Crothers1979,Kimura1985}.
+They even transcend pseudopotentials: all-electron calculations with basis-set augmentation in core regions should similarly transform to maintain Galilean invariance, {as done within Nafie's velocity-gauge formalism~\cite{Nafie-92}, or in traveling-orbital bases~\cite{Bates1953,Crothers1979,Kimura1985}.}

 {\em General formalism.} We start from the Ehrenfest Lagrangian~\cite{Kwong1987,Todorov2001}